-Through 2001, 16 complete Title V Air Operating Permit applications have been received from major sources in SWCAA's jurisdiction.
-The last round one Title V permit was issued in December 2001.
-In 2001 staff spent time preparing information packets for permit renewals, processing permit modifications for existing permits and modifying synthetic minor, or Title V Opt-Out applications.
-In addition SWCAA staff also reviewed Oregon's Air Operating Permits under procedures established for "affected states review."
-One new Title V permit from round one and three final Title V permit modifications were issued by SWCAA in 2001.
+Through 2002, 19 complete Title V Air Operating Permit applications have been received from major sources in SWCAA's jurisdiction.
+Three of these applications were received in 2002 and all three were renewal (round-two) applications.
+The last round-one Title V permit was issued in December 2001.
+In 2002 staff spent time preparing information packets for permit renewals, processing permit modifications for existing permits and modifying synthetic minor, or Title V Opt-Out applications.
 Synthetic minor or Opt-Out Sources are facilities that voluntarily limit their operations to maintain emission levels below the threshold for Title V permitting.
-There were 24 active synthetic minor sources in SWCAA's jurisdiction at the end of 2001.
-Four new source applications were received for combustion turbine projects in 2001; two of these facilities have withdrawn their applications and the other two are proceeding to construction and operation.
-These two facilities will be required to submit Title V applications within one year of initial operation.
+There were 25 active synthetic minor sources in SWCAA's jurisdiction at the end of 2002.

-4. Outdoor Burning
+Outdoor Burning

 In late 1992, SWCAA adopted a program to permanently eliminate outdoor burning within the southern Clark County carbon monoxide non-attainment area by the end of 1994.
 Three phases of curtailment were established based on availability of alternate methods of disposal.
 The burning in the last phase came to a conclusion on November 6, 1994.
 Beginning on January 1, 2001 the Washington Clean Air Act required that the ban on outdoor burning be expanded to include all urban growth areas with a population of greater than 5,000 and within city limits with a population of greater than 10,000 residents.
-These new areas where outdoor burning is no longer allowed include the Battle Ground and Centralia/Chehalis urban growth areas and within the city limits of Longview/Kelso.
+These new areas where outdoor burning is banned include the Battle Ground and Centralia/Chehalis urban growth areas and within the city limits of Longview/Kelso.
 In compliance with the Washington Clean Air Act's reasonable alternative criteria, a policy was adopted to ban outdoor burning in areas where alternatives to burning are reasonably available and the population density is greater than 1,000 residents per square mile.
-This policy resulted in the expansion of the no burn boundary in to areas north of the Longview/Kelso city limits.
+This policy resulted in the expansion of the no burn boundary into areas north of the Longview/Kelso city limits.
 In all other areas of SWCAA's jurisdiction citizens may burn, but they must obtain approval and/or permits and can only burn natural vegetation.

 Outdoor burning is the number one cause of public nuisance complaints received by the Agency.
-Virtually hundreds of complaints are received and investigated each year by the field staff as is shown in the graph on page 23.
-Of the 215 complaints received by SWCAA in calendar year 2001, 97 of these were the result of outdoor burning activities.
+SWCAA receives and investigates hundreds of complaints each year, as is shown in the graph on page 17.
+Of the 326 complaints received by SWCAA in calendar year 2002, 165 of these were the result of outdoor burning activities.
 Most of these complaints fall into one of three categories: 1) smoke nuisance, 2) burning by sources that are not legally permitted to burn, or 3) the burning of prohibited materials.
 These complaints are investigated and if a violation is noted, a Field Notice of Correction/Violation is issued.

 The way agricultural burning is managed changed considerably in Washington State in the mid-1990s.
 This change is part of a comprehensive revision of the state's air pollution laws that affects not just agriculture, but many other commercial, industrial, residential and municipal activities.
 In December 1994, WAC 173-430 "Agricultural Burning" was adopted and became effective early in 1996.
-WAC 173-430 makes it possible for continued agricultural burning in some areas where all other forms of outdoor burning are prohibited, for example in areas that are deemed to exceed the federal standards.
+WAC 173-430 allows agricultural burning in some areas where all other forms of outdoor burning are prohibited, for example in areas that are deemed to exceed the federal standards.
 Burning is only allowed by individuals that can provide an Internal Revenue Service Schedule F form, indicating a commercial agricultural operation, and if no reasonable alternatives exist according to Best Management Practices.
 Thus qualified, the individual must apply for a permit, depending on the nature of the proposed burning.

-5. Wood Stoves and Fireplaces
+Wood Stoves and Fireplaces